adelaideecoinformatics/ImageRepository/README.rst

 These can be the same container, separating them simply allows for easy management or different deployment options.
 By default these containers are `test_image_repo` and `test_image_repo_cache`.

-If temporary ULRs are to be created a key must be set on the image cache Swift container.
+If temporary URLs are to be created a key must be set on the image cache Swift container.
 This is a pain to set, as the Web interface does not provide a mechanism to set it.
 The Swift command package must be used.
 (Installing this on a Mac is further fraught due to conflicts with various partds of the defualt Python and with the language swift.
 Use of a `virtualenv` is essentially mandatory to have any hope of it working.)
 The key set on the container is set in the configuration file with the `url_key` option.
 By default it is `123456789`, which is hardly secure.
-When temporay ULRs are created there is no actual interaction with the Swift store (unless a new derived image must be created and stored).
+When temporay URLs are created there is no actual interaction with the Swift store (unless a new derived image must be created and stored).
 The URL contains a signed request that the store uses its key to verify.